dame-flame: A Python Library Providing Fast Interpretable Matching for Causal Inference: Examples

+The next step is to call the \code{fit} method on the \code{matching} object created above.
+Here, users must provide a file location of the holdout training dataset, a Pandas dataframe, or a fraction of the input dataset to use for matching, in the parameter \code{holdout_data}.

+Additionally, the name of the treatment column and the name of the outcome column can be provided. \begin{Sinput} model.fit(df, "treated", "outcome") \end{Sinput}

-To run DAME or FLAME, the user provides the input data as a data frame or file, which must contain an outcome column, and a treatment column.
-Each algorithm by default produces a table consisting of the units that were matched to at least one other unit.
+At this point, simply calling the code{predict} method with the input dataset produces matched results.
+The return value from the \code{predict} command contains an output table, which consists of the units that were matched to at least one other unit.
 For each unit that was matched, the table indicates which of the covariates were used for matching, and the covariate values that each unit was matched on.
-The covariates that were not used to match the unit are denoted with ``*'' as their values.
-Users can find matched groups of individual units and can estimate treatment effects, including the \emph{average treatment effect} (ATE) and \emph{conditional average treatment effect} (CATE) of a selected unit after either algorithm has been run.
+The covariates that were not used to match the unit are denoted with ``\code{*}'' as their value.

-\textbf{Comparison to Other Matching Packages.} Many of the features previously described are unavailable in other matching packages.
-Table \ref{tab:comparison} compares the characteristics of \pkg{dame-flame} against popular alternatives.
-Most matching packages are implemented in \proglang{R}. \proglang{R}'s \pkg{cem} package only supports ATT treatment effects \citep{iacus2009cem}.
-The \pkg{MatchIt} package does not support any treatment effect calculations, recommending users compute these using a separate \proglang{R} package, \pkg{Zelig} \citep{stuart2011matchit}.
-Users of any propensity score matching algorithm can adjust matched group sizes only by entering a ratio of treatment to control units, forcing all matched groups to be of the same size. \proglang{Python}'s \pkg{PyMatch} and \pkg{DoWhy} offer Propensity Score matching, but \pkg{DoWhy} doesn't emphasize matched groups, favoring treatment effects and other output \citep{dowhy}, \citep{pymatch}.
-A further advantage of \pkg{dame-flame} is the higher quality of the matched groups generated by DAME and FLAME relative to propensity score matching, as shown by \cite{liu2018interpretable}.

-\textbf{Additional Advanced Controls of \pkg{DAME-FLAME}.} Users are offered several ways to control the matching procedure, including early stopping critera, and the option of placing units in matched groups with and without replacement.
-The default parameters for the package were chosen for their versatility and speed, so the algorithm can be relevant and easy-to-use for a range of users.
-Full descriptions of algorithm parameters are provided in the respective package documentations.
-As part of a suite of printing options, users can request that the predictive error and/or balancing factor at each iteration be returned.